MichaelrMentele/courses/gossip_protocol/design/design.md

 I'm trying to setup of Sauron with a database to store requests within: https://realpython.com/flask-by-example-part-2-postgres-sqlalchemy-and-alembic/

 I'm a bit concerned about time at this stage.
 The way I'd like to proceed is to write unit tests for Sauron's API, the eye, and a simple dashboard that just display an index view of saved requests.

+# April 10th 18:13
+I'm going to get my test network up first so I can understand my development process.
+MVP is just a list of requests that happen over time.